hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 [23:18:50](#170501513096iWlff:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
 > <@greggirwin-55659ddb15522ed4b3e1006f:gitter.im> I don't remember the exact problem you have with it in Red, or how that alt syntax would be better.
 It's just adding another of the same sigil.

 When you BODY-OF an object, WORD and SET-WORD are the same, so you lose .... how do you call It?
 Turn around ... ...
-No...you Say you can't Round Trip! í ½í¸
+No...you Say you can't Round Trip! ğŸ˜

 [23:19:56](#170501519697DBVyS:gitter.im) <greggirwin (Gregg Irwin)>:
 Still not clear.